SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Welcome page

-The welcome page opens the first time you log into Cumulocity Cockpit.
+The **Welcome** page initially opens up when you log into Cumulocity Cockpit for the first time.

 ![image alt text](/guides/users-guide/image_0.png)

-The welcome page shows the following sections:
+The **Welcome** page shows the following sections:

 * A welcome notice with the number of devices (or assets) connected.

-* A list of quick links.
+* Several important quick links.

-* A list of available applications
+* Links to available applications.

-* A list of news based on the Cumulocity twitter channel.
+* The latest news from the Cumulocity twitter channel.
 Note: This is only available for tenants hosted by www.cumulocity.com.

-* A link to different parts of the documentation.
+* Links to various parts of the documentation.

-### Hiding the Welcome page
+### Hiding/Restoring the Welcome page

-To do so, click "Don't use as start page" on the top right.
+If you do not want the **Welcome** page as your start page, deactivate it with the button "Don't use as start page" on the top right.

-### Restore Welcome page as default

-To restore the welcome page, select "Welcome" in the navigator on the top left.
+To restore the **Welcome** page as start page, select "Welcome" in the navigator on the top left.
 Then deselect "Don't use as start page".

-## <a name="home"></a>Home Dashboard
+## <a name="home"></a>Home dashboard

-The cockpit start page is a dashboard page:
+The Cockpit start page is a dashboard page:

 ![image alt text](/guides/users-guide/image_1.png)

 The dashboard shows data for the general tenant.

-The home dashboard is a page shared by all users of the tenant.
-It consists out of widgets, which visualize IoT data.
-By default, the home dashboard includes four widgets, which show a welcome text, a summary of available objects, assets with alarms, recent alarms and a map of all objects.
+The Home dashboard is a page shared by all users of the tenant.
+It consists of widgets visualizing IoT data.
+By default, the Home dashboard includes four widgets showing a welcome text, a summary of assets with alarms, recent alarms and a map of all objects.

-The home dashboard can be edited, similar to other Cockpit dashboards: You can add, remove or change the widgets displayed.
+The Home dashboard can be edited, similar to other Cockpit dashboards: You can add, remove or change the widgets being displayed.

+<<< To be checked
 Use the settings symbol on the top right or move the cursor inside a widget and use the settings symbol of the individual widget.

-For details, see "Editing a Dashboard" below.
+For details, see the section *Editing a Dashboard* below.

 To reset the dashboard to the original content, use the menu item "Reset default dashboard" from the cogwheel symbol.
+>>>

 ## <a name="connect"></a>Connecting Devices